 We can now install the Docker package itself.

-Step 5) Installing the Docker packages on Ubuntu
+Start installing the Docker packages on Ubuntu using the below Docker command

 $ sudo apt-get install docker-ce

 The above-given command installs Docker and other additional required packages.
 Before Docker 1.8.0, the package name was lxc-docker, and between Docker 1.8 and 1.13, the package name was docker-engine.